r37r0m0d3l/publish_subscribe/README.md

 -   🔌🔌🔌

     -   No ECMAScript 3 / ECMAScript 5 / Internet Explorer 6 compatibility.
-    You can transpile library to CommonJS module via Babel with configuration you need.
+    You can transpile the library to the CommonJS module via Babel with the configuration you need.

 ## 👀 Discover more